johnward/supply_chain_reference/README.md

 # Supply Chain Reference

-This repository for a referecen project for a Supply Chain solution in Rust
+This repository for a reference project for a Supply Chain solution in Rust

 # Overview
 This section provides a detailed overview of the folder structure